Prince Rupert, an Alternative to Roberts Bank Terminal 2

-The first phase of the Prince Rupert Fairview container Port opened in late 2007, and now, with a capacity of 850,000 Containers (TEUs), is handling over 750,000 containers per year.
-Work is underway on the Phase 2 North expansion which will add another 500 – 600,000 TEU capacity and will be completed in 2017.
-The Phase 2 South expansion is in the planning stage and once it is completed – in about 2020 – this will give the port a capacity of about 2.5 million TEUs.
+The first phase of the Prince Rupert Fairview container Port opened in late 2007, with a capacity of 850,000 Containers (TEUs).
+Its volumes have grown rapidly and in 2017 it handled 926,000 TEUs.
+Work was completed on the Phase 2 North expansion in 2017 which added another 500 – 600,000 TEU capacity, bringing it up to 1.35 mill.
+The Phase 2 South expansion is in the planning stage and will start construction in 2019, giving it a capcty of 1.6 mill TEUs in 2020.
+The expansion will continue and by the mid 2020s the terminal will have a capacity of about 2.5 million TEUs.
 Further expansion is also being contemplated so that Prince Rupert would be capable of handling up to 4.5 million TEUs in the future.

 Why is Prince Rupert a more logical place for a container terminal than Roberts Bank:

-- It is two sailing days (one inbound, one outbound) closer to the major exporting countries in the Asia/Pacific, than any of the Port Metro Vancouver container terminals
+- It is two sailing days (one inbound, one outbound) closer to the major exporting countries in the Asia/Pacific, than any of the Port of Vancouver container terminals

 - It’s a natural deep sea harbour that requires no dredging, unlike Deltaport and Roberts Bank

 - It’s an easier shipping route – straight in via Hecate Straight – unlike the Port of Vancouver terminals, where the ships have to pass through the narrow and already congested Juan de Fuca straight and up through Orca Pass.

 - There’s much less of an environmental impact – unlike the proposed Roberts Bank T2 project, that risks destroying the globally significant Roberts Bank ecosystem.